z3y/ShaderGraph/README.md

 ## Installation

+### 1. Installing Shader Graph
+- Open `Window > Package Manager` in Unity
-- First, open the package manager and install Shader Graph.
+- Select `Packages: Unity Registry` and install Shader Graph

+### 2. Installing the Shader Graph Target
-- Add the VRChat Creator Companion listing and import the package:
+- Add the listing `Settings > Packages > Add Repository` in VRChat Creator Companion
 ```
 https://z3y.github.io/vpm-package-listing/
 ```
+- Select your project now (Manage Project) and import the `Shader Graph Target (z3y)` package

-Alternatively you can also import the unity package from releases
+For non VRChat projects you can import the unity package from releases instead

 ## How to use

-Create a new Shader Graph shader `Create > Shader Graph > BuiltIn (z3y)`
+- Create a new Shader Graph shader `Create > Shader Graph > BuiltIn (z3y)`
+- For already existing shaders swap the built-in active target in graph settings

 ## Features
 - Fixed GPU instancing and rendering in VR